Young Member Connections Past issues [PDF]:

 2001-2002 Dwight A. Beranek, P.E., U.S. Army Corps of Engineers

-Currently, TISP is seeking dedicated, motivated individuals to serve on various TISP committees.
-Members and part¬ners may designate one individual for each committee.
+Currently, TISP is seeking dedicated, motivated individuals to serve on various TISP working groups (former TISP committees).
+Members and partners may designate one individual for each committee.
 Please complete the Committee Application Form online to become an active committee member.
 The Executive Leadership Committee is limited to TISP dues-paying members only.

 Chair for Regional Resilience: Edward J. Hecker, U.S. Army Corps of Engineers